 My mom is like, “Don’t leave me in here with Betty!” because we both decided that this picture was dead baby Betty.
 I fumble with the door and throw my body weight into it until it finally comes open.
 Right away, we take the picture, put it upside down, and put a heavy clock on top of it (in hindsight, we should have used the bible).
 We peek our heads into the hall and tip-toe from open room to open room, but NO ONE else has any unusual artwork.

 We decide to go to sleep and ask about Betty in the morning.
-Of course, it’s hard to sleep when your bed squeaks as often as your breath, lady bugs are bouncing around the room, and the ONE OTHER GUEST AT THE INN keeps using the bathroom behind your head at all hours of the night.
+Of course, it’s hard to sleep when your bed squeaks as often as you breathe, lady bugs are bouncing around the room, and the ONE OTHER GUEST AT THE INN keeps using the bathroom behind your head at all hours of the night.
 We both wake up, roll over, and look at each other…

 First intelligible thought: coffee.
 I roll out of the ever-squeaky bed and make sure that the painting is still on the floor, because I kept dreaming that I woke to find it missing.
 Thankfully, it’s where we left it.
 We hold it up just to confirm that we didn’t hallucinate the whole thing.
 Nope.
 We didn’t.

 And as soon as I see the first one, I see them everywhere – on book shelves, on the walls, in the dining room.
-We eventually read online that the most haunted room in the inn is room 16.
+We read online via a third-party site that the most haunted room in the inn is room 16.
 Why, why, why, with an inn full of empty rooms would they put us there?
 And why, why, why wouldn’t they put this on their website?
 I decide I don’t want to know the story of the picture until we leave because we have already paid and have two more nights here.
 I go to the front desk and ask for another room because the squeaky bed is keeping us up.
 They put us in the room directly below 16… But the vibe is way better, and instead of a creepy ghost, we have these awkward dogs:

 The weekend, overall, is lovely, even though we wake up every night to the sound of owls outside the window.
 (I hope they were getting paid.)
 But that freaky picture is in the back of our minds, so when we check out on Sunday, we ask the lady at the front desk what the deal is with the picture in room 16.
 Wait for it..she tells us, “Oh, yeah.
 Gordon Ramsay did that.”…Plot twist! ***According to her, Gordon Ramsay stayed in room 16 during an episode of Hotel Hell and decided that cutting out the eyes of the picture would be funny.
-WRONG (trademark: Trump).
 Basically, to sum up the weekend, Gordon Ramsay is a dick.

 *WE ARE STILL ADORABLE.